Chicago, IL Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Chicago, be sure to remove your I‑Pass toll transponder, clear any snow, ice, or road‑salt buildup, and have a key ready for the carrier.
-Also take off any loose exterior accessories or interior items that could be damaged during transit.
+In Chicago, be sure to remove any I‑PASS or toll transponder, clear out any snow‑or‑salt‑affected accessories, keep a key handy for the carrier, and take off any interior or exterior items that could be damaged in transit.

-Yes, when you ship a vehicle to or from Chicago, our quotes are all‑inclusive.
-All carriers we work with carry at least $1 million in liability and $100 k in cargo insurance, and we verify the policy is active for the whole trip, including any stops in the Chicago metro area.
-This coverage meets both federal requirements and Illinois state regulations, so your vehicle is protected throughout the shipment.
+Yes, when you ship your vehicle to or from Chicago, our quotes are all‑inclusive.
+Every carrier we work with carries at least $1,000,000 in liability coverage and $100,000 in cargo insurance, and we confirm the policy is active for the entire trip, whether it travels through the busy I‑90/I‑94 corridors or any local routes.
+This protection applies to all shipments in the Chicago area.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.